Af4rinz/antlr-parser/README.md

 ## Run

-Run make.bat to compile the grammar, then run "grun tlmProject program -gui".
+Run make.bat to compile the grammar, then run "grun antlr-parser program -gui".

 Sample codes and run results are stored in "Samples" folder.